 Julie Scott, Manager, City Economy

-Chris Guthrie, Co-ordinator Business Development
+Chris Guthrie, Co-ordinator Business Development (on secondment)

 Emily Tinson, Senior Officer, City Innovation

 Daniel Watson Hayes, Acting International Engagement and Trade Advisor